Data-Driven Inference of Physical Devices: Theory and Implementation

-Notice that the above criterion, however obvious it may seem, is often not satisfied by conventional tomography, in which techniques to cancel systematic errors may drive the reconstruction away from observed data.
+Notice that the above criterion, however obvious it may seem, is often not satisfied by conventional tomography, in which techniques to cancel errors may drive the reconstruction away from observed data.
+Techniques to derive \textit{self-consistent} reconstructions, i.e. reconstructions always consistent with the data, have been derived in the context of self-consistent quantum process tomography and gate-set tomography~\cite{MGSPCJRS12, BGNMSM13, BGNRMFM17}, although the reconstructions therein obtained are not all necessarily physical.
+To address the problem of the non-uniqueness of such reconstructions, it was therein proposed to make use of the knowledge of a given target $\mathcal{C}_T$, possibly coming from conventional process tomography.
+Data-driven inference represents an alternative approach to derive a consistent reconstruction, which is physical, without the requirement of the knowledge of such a target.

-In analogy to conventional tomography, DD-inference aims to reconstruct the black box from the observed correlations, but doing so in the case in which also the input probe preparation and the final measurement are themselves regarded as black boxes; in the circuit representation,
+\textit{Data--driven inference.} --- From this moment on, without assuming the knowledge of reconstruction $\mathcal{C}_T$, our aim will be to make a data--driven (DD) inference $\mathcal{C}_{DD}$ of the black box from the observed correlations only.
+In other words, the input probe preparation and the final measurement are themselves regarded as unknown black boxes.
+In the circuit representation,

 The crucial idea in DD-inference is to extend DD-corroboration by requiring that a ``good'' reconstruction should be \textit{simultaneously} corroborated in \textit{any} test that one may perform on the same given black box.
 More precisely, DD-inference consists of obtaining a reconstruction $\mc{C}_\textrm{DD}$ that satisfies the corroboration criterion for any choice of $\{\rho_i\}$ and $\{\pi_j\}$.
-This can be done by collecting not one, but many correlations $\{p_{j|i}^{(k)} \}$, and choosing a reconstruction $\mc{C}_\textrm{DD}$ such that $\{p_{j|i}^{(k)} \}\in\mc{S}(\mc{C}_\textrm{DD})$, for all $k$.
+This can be done by collecting not one, but many correlations $\{p_{j|i}^{(k)} \}$.
+Each such a correlation is obtained by feeding a family of states $\{ \rho_i^{(k)} \}_i$ into the black box and performing measurement $\{ \pi_j^{(k)} \}_j$ on the output states.
+One then chooses a reconstruction $\mc{C}_\textrm{DD}$ such that $\{p_{j|i}^{(k)} \}\in\mc{S}(\mc{C}_\textrm{DD})$, for all $k$.

 Of course, in general such a choice is not unique.
 However, from a physical viewpoint, not all possible choices are equally plausible.
 Here, we introduce a criterion that singles out the ``minimal'' reconstruction that is compatible with the observed correlations $\{ p_{j|i}^{(k)} \}$.
 Let $\mathsf{Vol}(\mc{S}(\mc{C}))$ denote the volume (according to some metric) of the set $\mc{S}(\mc{C})$ of correlations compatible with the channel $\mc{C}$.
 Our criterion stipulates that the {\em minimal DD inferential reconstruction} $\mc{C}_\textrm{DD}$, with respect to the a priori information represented by a set $\mc{D}$ of possible channels, is the solution of